 I lead client engagements, speak regularly at conferences like Design Thinking and Connected Health and facilitate workshops on topics like brand purpose and strategic narrative.
 I recently published an article in Service Design Network’s journal Touchpoint on “Service Design from Innovation to Governance.”
-This fall, I will co-chair the financial services focus day at the Service Design Week conference in Boston.
+I co-chaired the financial services focus day at the Service Design Week conference in Boston in 2018.

 Areas of Expertise & Interests: